-ICHK CAS Vision
+ICHK's CAS Vision

-CAS provides students with opportunities to transform their classroom learning into genuine, real world experiences of growth and personal development.
+CAS provides students with opportunities to go beyond their classroom learning into genuine, real world experiences of growth and personal development.
 It offers a vital pathway to meeting the ICHK vision of inspiring students to realise their full potential as responsible, principled and respectful global citizens.
-At the core of our philosophy, we seek to develop a culture in which all members of the ICHK community are committed to supporting students as they challenge themselves to grow through CAS, in the classroom, across the school, and in the wider world.
+At the core of our philosophy, we seek to develop a culture in which all members of the ICHK community are committed to supporting students as they challenge themselves to grow through CAS, across the school, and in the wider world.

-What Is CAS?
+What is CAS?

 CAS gets its name from the three main strands it splits experiential learning into: Creativity, Activity and Service.
-Some experiences are CAS, and some are not.
-Some experiences can be easily placed into one of the three categories, and some cannot.
-Students are expected to participate equally in each of the three areas.
+The exact portfolio of CAS experiences is up to the students' preference, but students are expected to participate equally in each of the three areas.

+Creativity

-Creativity: Exploring and extending ideas leading to an original or interpretive product or performance: arts, and other experiences that involve creative thinking.
+Exploring and extending ideas leading to an original or interpretive product or performance: arts, and other experiences that involve creative thinking.
 Some examples are: